lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 or semantics.
 Changes to protected properties or equations will not affect the interface (but may affect the actual numeric output quantities).

-Annotations could be used to signal status changes such as "deprecation".

-The diff tool would be of use in particular when new versions of the MBL are released and the OpenStudio team would like to check if there are non-trivial changes they need to integrate.

 Literature review
 """""""""""""""""